Inland Empire Magazine

 Inland Empire Magazine is a lifestyle magazine focused on entertainment, dining, and other topics related to the Inland Empire Metropolitan Area of Southern California.
-The magazine was established in 1976.
-The owner and publisher is Samantha Smith.
+It was established in 1976.
 The magazine's offices are located in Riverside, California.

+History

+The magazine was founded by 1976 by 32-year-old Donald Lorenzi.
+At that time circulation was 5,000, with another thousand sold at retailers.
+He funded the magazine's launch with a $1,000 and "a lot of credit."
+Lorenzi went on to start Lorenzi Estate Vineyards & Winery in Temecula.